 Why are we seeing reduced reimbursements when we bill more than one unit of a particular code?

 This could be due to Medicare’s multiple procedure payment reduction (MPPR).
-As we explain here, “rehab therapists who perform more than one ‘always therapy service’ on a patient during the same visit see a 50% cut to the practice expense (PE) that he or she bills to Medicare.”
+As we explain in this blog, “rehab therapists who perform more than one ‘always therapy service’ on a patient during the same visit see a 50% cut to the practice expense (PE) that he or she bills to Medicare.”

 How can I take advantage of direct access with Medicare patients?
 Doesn’t Medicare require a physician referral?